Perfectionism

 HOW WE CAN HELP

 Although perfectionism can be distressing, we acknowledge that perfectionism can also help us function in certain settings, and you may feel some ambivalence about giving up your perfectionism.
 This is completely understandable.
-The therapists at Resilience are trained to create a safe, warm, and nonjudgmental space to explore your perfectionism, fears of failure, and advantages/disadvantages of saying goodbye to your perfectionism.
+Our therapists provide a safe, warm, and nonjudgmental space to explore your perfectionism, fears of failure, and advantages/disadvantages of saying goodbye to your perfectionism.

 When addressing perfectionism with your therapist, therapy work may involve investigating the root causes of your perfectionism, including traumatic experiences and features of work or school culture that may be perpetuating these unattainable standards.
 You and your therapist will likely work to disentangle your sense of self-worth from your achievements and accomplishments, making room for a more stable, secure, and well-rounded sense of self.
 This work involves increasing your flexibility and practicing vulnerability and self-compassion.
 Therapy may also support you in shifting your mindset from “striving for perfection” mindset to “healthy striving”.